patuellimalagola/patuellimalagola.github.io/index.md

 In questo sito potete trovare informazioni sui nostri [prodotti agricoli](/prodotti) e sui [progetti futuri](/progetti) dell'azienda.

-Questo sito è in via di costruzione, nell'attesa che vengano aggiunti altri contenuti non esitate a [contattarci](/contatti).
+Non esitate a [contattarci](/contatti) per chiedere ulteriori informazioni.

 If you don't speak any Italian, you may visit the [English version](/en) of this website.